iluwatar/java-design-patterns/servant/README.md

 ## When to Use the Servant Pattern in Java

-* Use the Servant pattern when you need to provide a common functionality to a group of classes without polluting their class definitions.
+* Use the Servant pattern when you need to provide a common functionality to a group of classes without polluding their class definitions, perfect for enhancing Java application architecture.
 * Suitable when the operations performed on the objects are not the primary responsibility of the objects themselves.

 ## Known Uses